 Have you decided to get dental implants – either to replace missing teeth or teeth that need to be extracted due to disease or fractures, or because you want a complete smile makeover to replace teeth you feel are unattractive?
 If so, you’re likely very eager to get the process started.
 After all, you deserve that beautiful smile you’ve always wanted, as well as the oral function that replicates natural teeth.

-However, before the doctors at our Galesburg office moves forward with placing dental implants, they will do a complete evaluation of your mouth – in part to determine whether or not you have sufficient jaw bone tissue to hold the titanium rods of the dental implants in place – especially without hitting the sinuses in your upper jaw.
+However, before the doctors at AOS in Galesburg move forward with placing dental implants, they will do a complete evaluation of your mouth – in part to determine whether or not you have sufficient jaw bone tissue to hold the titanium rods of the dental implants in place – especially without hitting the sinuses in your upper jaw.
 Having adequate jaw bone tissue is important because dental implants work by fusing with our Galesburg patient’s jaw bones, therefore staying in place permanently.

 What If I Don’t Have Enough Jaw Bone Tissue to Support Dental Implants?

 If, after a full evaluation of your mouth, our Galesburg doctors determine that you don’t have adequate jaw bone tissue to hold your dental implants in place, they will likely recommend that you have a jaw bone graft before having your implants placed.
 This oral surgery involves using donor tissue to “regrow” jaw bone tissue.

 The jaw bone grafting surgery includes: